From OLEDs to UHDs, these are the best TV deals to shop this Black Friday

-Unbelievable deals on a 4K TV has become a Black Friday tradition, and this year is no different.
-Only instead of waiting for the day after Thanksgiving to pick up a new TV, you can find some fantastic deals right now.
+Unbelievable deals on 4K TVs have become a Black Friday tradition, and this year is no different — only instead of waiting for the day after Thanksgiving to pick up a new TV, you can find some fantastic deals right now.

 Many of the deals we’ve rounded up below share a lot of the same features as the TVs we reviewed in our best TV roundup, and we’re still watching for some of our winners to go on sale.